 The pandemic still rages, and my plan is to watch it unfold from here.
 As the borders open up, I will venture abroad.
 When I do, you will read about it here.
 Meanwhile, I don’t need to stay in my lofty tower like an imprisoned princess.
 There are many interesting places to ride within easy reach.

-Two weeks ago, I tested negative again, then drove to the Skyline Drive along the Blue Ridge Mountains to camp with a friend at Loft Mountain.
+Two weeks ago, I tested negative again, then drove to the Skyline Drive along the Blue Ridge Mountains to camp with with my friend Vicky and her dog Lilly at Loft Mountain.
 We checked a half-dozen campgrounds, and all were booked solid.
 Lesson learned: don’t plan to use a public campground on a weekend during the pandemic if you have not reserved far in advance.
 Working and schooling at home is making people desperate to get outdoors.
 Working and class hours still being what they are, this means that parks, ski resorts, and campgrounds are packed Friday through Sunday.

 While we were checking parks, we stopped at the Shenandoah River State Park near Bentonville.
 We were impressed by its beauty and the condition of the facilities.
 When I returned to Norfolk, I ordered an Annual Pass for the Virginia State Parks.
 No surprise that they received a Gold Medallion award last year.
 My plan now is to visit as many of the state parks in Virginia as I can, but only during the week.

 This week, I started out easy: First Landing State Park.
 Located on Cape Henry, next to Fort Story in Virginia Beach, it lies only 28 km from my flat.
-It would be a good test of my equipment and packing, after three years of not touring with the bicycle.
+It would be a good test of my equipment and packing.
 Sunday night, I booked a tent site.

 Tuesday morning, I gathered my camping gear and slid them into the panniers of my bicycle.
 For background, almost everything I ride with sits in two orange Sea-to-Summit 30L stuff sacks in the coat closet of my flat.
 What is not in those sacks is on a checklist taped to the back of the front door.
 Why, you might ask?
 Two reasons: